Dog Bath Time: How Often Is Too Often?

 Things such as your dogs’ fur type, where you live, what type of activities you and your dog are involved in, human preferences, etc, can all impact how often your furry friend needs to be bathed.
 Since we moved out of the city, I’ve been able to switch my own dogs from weekly baths to every other week.
 I guess all the pollution they were exposed too impacted their skin and fur more than I had realized.
 Kitsune’s skin allergies have also greatly improved since we moved, so I don’t have to bathe him as often because of them.
 But we do spend a lot more time playing outside now, and I enjoy when the dogs smell fresh and clean instead of like dirt.
 Bathing them every other week seems to, currently, be the Goldilocks number for us – not too clean, not too dirty, juuuuust right!

 This post contains affiliate Amazon Links.
 If you make a purchase using one of our links, we will receive a small commission at no additional cost to you.
-Please see our Disclaimer page for more information.
+Please see our DisclaimerOpens in a new tab. page for more information.
 Thank you!

 The Products You Use Matter!

 The biggest argument against bathing dogs super often is that, in some dogs, it can cause skin issues such as irritation and flaking.
 My dogs have never experienced negative symptoms despite being bathed often, but that’s not to say that weekly (or even every other week) baths would work for every dog.
-I personally feel that one of the biggest factors you want to take into account if you want to bathe your pet often is what type of shampoo you use.
+I personally feel that one of the biggest factors you want to take into account if you want to bathe your pet often is what type of shampooOpens in a new tab. you use.

 I’ve always used high quality, detergent/soap free dog shampoos on my own dogs.
 Soap free shampoos still get your pooch nice and clean, but are less drying and don’t strip away as much of the furs’ natural oils.
 You don’t want to use human (even baby) shampoo on your dog because of the pH differences.
 I know Dawn is a popular choice when dealing with fleas.
 It shouldn’t be used for regular bathing because it’s very drying.
 High quality dog shampoos may be more expensive than other options, but a little bit goes a long way.
 A 16oz bottle of dog shampoo lasts each of my dogs a good 6 + months.